scottsantinho/learning-log/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- **Eric Matthes**: Whose project in "Python Crash Course" served as the inspiration for this game.
+- **Eric Matthes**: Whose project in "Python Crash Course" served as the inspiration for this small web application.
 - **Cursor.ai and Claude 3.5 Sonnet**: For assistance in refactoring, commenting the code, and writing this beautiful README.md!
 - **DALLE-3**: For the logo.